 Meet the ugliest doll ever!

 The store owner told her it was a dollar.
-My opinion was that it wasn't worth it.
-The owner would never be able to sell this doll in it's current condition to anyone other than my daughter, but my sweet 4 year old agreed and brought Cinderellabella home.
-This doll goes with her everywhere now.
-Cinderellabella is her prized possession.
-She rushed to show her off when Little Man and Big Princess came home.
-When dad arrived home this was the first thing she told him about.
-I didn't get it.
+My opinion was that it wasn't worth that much.
+The owner would never be able to sell this doll in it's current condition to anyone other than my daughter.
+But my sweet 4 year old agreed and brought Cinderellabella to our home.

-All of us are less than perfect.
-We have our versions of an off color face, an eye that doesn't see, we are less than beautiful, even if only on the inside.
-We are flawed.
-Many may view us as less than desirable, only seeing our flaws.
-Jesus however sees our worth, much as my daughter saw worth in this doll.
 He seeks us out at every opportunity and loves on us.
 He values us so much that he paid a price that was much to high just so he could give us a home.
 Jesus is proud of us and loves us unconditionally.
-While the world may see the ugly doll, Jesus sees a beautiful treasure.
+While the world may see the ugly doll, Jesus sees each of us as a beautiful treasure.

 It's days like this that I wonder if God gives us children so we can teach them, or so they can teach us.
 I learn so much about Him through them!